 Before FDR kicked the bucket, he and Churchill and Joseph Stalin had a meeting ushering in The Cold War lasting over the next 40 years until President Reagan told Gorbachev, “Tear down this wall.”
 As a result of FDR’s compromise (Oh, we can give him the standard excuse that he was sick!), which denied General George Patton the ability to clean up Stalin and Communism, 90 million (90,000,000) people were slaughtered under the sword of Communism.
 Unfortunately he passed on to glory (or somewhere) a little too soon for his wife to take over leaving it to Harry Truman.
 Harry dropped the atomic bomb on Japan in 1945.

 Regardless of what was happening in the outside world, those were happy days for me.
 Our whole Parmer family was in Cisco except Aunt Ila.
 She had run away with a hometown boy, J.T.
-Cook, who wanted to be a movie star so they moved to Hollywood and New Jersey.
+Cook, who wanted to be a movie star and musician so they moved to Hollywood and New Jersey.
 New Jersey?

 MartinLuther – no, not THAT Martin Luther – MartinLuther, my brother, came in the back door one day after riding his bike somewhere.
 Don’t know what happened, but Mama grabbed him and spanked him while NanthaLee, my sister, and I looked on.
 Kids got spanked back then.
 I just remember it scared me to death and I almost wet my pants.
 Life was too good for something like that.
 Mama was gentle and kind.
 Why would she do that?
 Joanna (MartinLuther’s daughter and my niece) says it was because he ripped his pants.
 I think this was about the beginning of year 1942 before I turned 4.